stevavoliajvar/stop_cloudflare/PEOPLE.md

 "CAPTCHA served to torproject users is even worse if you reject all cookies…" by @[ecodissident](https://twitter.com/ecodissident/status/587372365924925440)

+"Companies (eg CF) can get bigger than some governments, and have a more meaningful reach of censorship than them" by @[jeffcliff1](https://twitter.com/jeffcliff1/status/1108144214976667648)

+"Is #CloudFlare IP Blocking Causing More Harm than Good?" by @[torproject](https://twitter.com/torproject/status/731154593493716992)

+"Trying to read an article online using a mobile.
+How much more human can it be?" by @[JKirstaetter](https://twitter.com/JKirstaetter/status/759615382659432448)

+"I wonder if any of the CloudFlare's engineers are human enough to solve this captcha coz apparently I'm not." by @[mrphs](https://twitter.com/mrphs/status/581685782043209728)

+"next-level annoying captcha from CloudFlare they don't even bother challenging me being a human anymore" by @[mrphs](https://twitter.com/mrphs/status/630770566023249920)

+"What did I do to make you believe I'm not human enough to surf the web?" by @[mrphs](https://twitter.com/mrphs/status/588370301911695360)

+"Watch out for Cloudflare, its controlled by the governments so they can follow each step you take on the internet.
+They are settled almost in the whole world even the poor countries." by @[EarthAngel_Lex](https://twitter.com/EarthAngel_Lex/status/1128723834071396352)

 "Why are CloudFlare captchas for Tor-users so much harder when NoScript is enabled?" by @[thetorist](https://twitter.com/thetorist/status/586542477789769728)

 "cloudflare has shared information from abuse form to site owner.
 They have retaliated and doxxed filer." by @[3bagsfull](https://twitter.com/3bagsfull/status/896985805817876480)